 The Development Section employs a staff of engineers and technicians who ensure that private developments comply with legal requirements, as well as high standards of quality, safety, aesthetics and function, which also reflect the public interest.
-The Development Section also issues Encroachment Permits for work in the public right-of-way and calculates Development Fees for new developments.
+The Development Section also calculates Development Fees for new developments.

 The Transportation Section employs a staff of engineers and technicians who ensure the safe and efficient movement of goods and people throughout the city by performing traffic operations, transportation planning and design functions.